Could Bankruptcy Be The Right Answer For Your Business?

 Running a business is challenging even in the best of times.
 When financial problems arise, you need to understand every option on the table so you can select the right solution for your business.
 For many business owners, bankruptcy is the best option to either liquidate the business or restructure the debt in order to keep going.

 Skolnick Legal Group, P.C., can assist you in analyzing your situation to determine the best course of action for your business.
-Our business bankruptcy attorney, Scott Bernstein, has over 20 years of experience supporting companies of all sizes with bankruptcy matters.
-Financing and debt issues arise in many ways, especially in the construction business, and Mr. Bernstein can help you sort through your options.
-We also assist creditors who are looking for guidance when a business partner, project owner, or vendor files for bankruptcy.
+Financing and debt issues arise in many ways, especially in the construction business.

 Chapter 7 Vs. Chapter 11